EOSIO/eosjs-ecc/README.md

 # Include

--   Install with: `npm install eosjs-ecc`
+-   Install with: `yarn add eosjs-ecc`
 -   Html script tag, see [releases](https://github.com/EOSIO/eosjs-ecc/releases) for the correct **version** and its matching script **integrity** hash.

 ```html